by Structured Settlement Watchdog

 Manny Ramirez, both of whom have bigger annuities and arguably had greater career accomplishments, by quite some distance.
 In my opinion Griffey Jr and Manny Ramirez in particular are better examples to promote annuities for any company, let alone, a company from Boston.

-I'm a lifelong New York Yankees fan, but in this case, since we're discussing annuities, I'm waxing lyrical about a Red Sox legend in an effort to change the narrative of certain annuity promoters' (at least structured settlement annuity promoters) narrative from Bobby Bonilla to other athletes who had better careers and more significant annuities.
+I'm a lifelong New York Yankees fan, but in this case, since we're discussing annuities, I'm waxing lyrical about a Red Sox legend in an effort to change the narrative of certain annuity promoters' (at least structured settlement annuity promoters) narrative from Bobby Bonilla to other athletes who had better careers and more significant deferred payment plans.

 Manny Ramirez was a Boston Red Sox and Major League baseball legend and 12 Time All Star.
 Manny was a complete hitter, who hit for both power and average, and recognized as one of the best right-handed hitters of his generation, Ramirez finished his career with a lifetime .312 batting average, 555 home runs (15th all-time), and 1,831 RBI (18th all-time).
 In 111 postseason games, Ramirez posted a .285 batting average with 29 home runs and 78 RBI in being on 2 World Series winning teams.